nicoud/LibX/README.md

-## LibX is a set of C/Arduino include files to handle your tasks
+## LibX is a set of C/Arduino include files to handle your tasks.
+Need to convert to BCD, call a running average function, read a SR05 not using pulseIn().
+We have started to document all the functions we use.
+Simple C, simple to understand, simple to adapt.

 #### LibX is like a Meccano.
 You start with simple constructions, learn from examples, progress toward complexity, and get rewarding results.